google/opencasebook/ambiguity.md

 and custom was relevant to prove an interpretation to which the agreements were reasonably susceptible in the entertainment industry context.

-[^manifestdestiny]: This is distinct from evidence of the uncommunicated
+[^manifestations]: This is distinct from evidence of the uncommunicated
     subjective intent of two of Disney's employees who acknowledged never discussing the term with Wolf or his representatives, but who testified they understood the term